towbes/rancha/README.md

 ## What it does

 - Saves characters for each account name in separate files

+- You can add save multiple characters for each account.
+Enter the character names one at a time and click save (while keeping the same account information entered)

 - Allows you to launch more than 2 DAOC windows (by stopping the DAOC mutex)

+ ## Known Issues / To Do items

+ - At this time you have to save specific character information.
+If you just save account + password it will not show on the listview

+ - Would like to add the "teams" feature to launch multiple characters at once